patternfly/patternfly-org/packages/v4/patternfly-docs/content/accessibility/checkbox/checkbox.md

 - Ensure the checkbox can be navigated to and interacted with via keyboard and other assistive technologies such as a screen reader
 - Ensure the checkbox can be toggled by clicking its visible text label, if it has one
 - Ensure the checkbox label has hover styles to indicate that it can be clicked
-- Ensure the checkbox input provides enough clickable space on its own
 - Provide an `aria-label` if the checkbox does not have a visible text label
 - Place related checkboxes inside of a list element, and that list inside of an element that has the `role="group"` attribute

-For the PatternFly React library:

-- Include the `isRequired` prop if the checkbox must be checked

-For the HTML/CSS library:

-- Include the `required` attribute if the checkbox must be checked

 ## Testing